W427697/Discord-/docs/writing-tests/visual-testing.md

 <Callout variant="info" icon="💡">

 Before running Chromatic's CLI ensure you have at least two commits added to the repository to prevent build failures, as Chromatic relies on a full Git history graph to establish the baselines.
-Read more about baselines in Chromatic's <a href="https://www.chromatic.com/docs/branching-and-baselines?utm_source=storybook_website&utm_medium=link&utm_campaign=storybook"> documentation</a>
+Read more about baselines in Chromatic's [documentation](https://www.chromatic.com/docs/branching-and-baselines?utm_source=storybook_website&utm_medium=link&utm_campaign=storybook).

 </Callout>